Everything about life is a joke. Don’t you know that?

 Don’t think of a blue monkey.

-When you are looking for the meaning of life, you lose it.
+When you look for the meaning of life, you lose it.

 When you explain a joke, it is no longer funny.
 When you try your best to sleep, you’re gonna stay up all night.
 That is the same thing with life.
 When you go about searching for the meaning of life, you’ll be rewarded with disappointment and anxiety.